kptdev/kpt/docs/tutorials/building-solutions.md

   2. Developing Blueprint Customizations

+     Blueprints allow low-level Resource configuration to be published and customized for a specialized case.

      - Change replica counts
      - Change container image
      - Add environment variables

   3. Developing Variant Customizations

+     Variants apply customizations for a specific environment.
+They are useful when the same package needs to be run in several environments, but with different opinions.

      - Dev, Test, Staging, Production
      - us-west, us-east, us-central, asia, europe

   4. Injecting Cross-Cutting elements into Resources

+     Injection is useful for applying policies or cross-cutting logic to a collection of Resources.
+Notably, the injector may be loosely coupled from the package being injected.

      - T-Shirt sizing containers based on annotations
      - Injecting side car containers